IohannRabeson/tmignore-rs/README.md

  - `*.broguerec` matches all files with the `.broguerec` extension
  - `*/BrogueRunHistory.txt` matches all files named `BrogueRunHistory.txt`
 See https://gitlab.com/ppentchev/fnmatch-regex-rs#overview for details.

-## tmignore support
-This tool is a drop-in replacement for [tmignore](https://github.com/samuelmeuli/tmignore).
-It will import the tmignore cache the first time it will launched.